meilisearch/documentation/learn/cookbooks/railway.md

 ### Test Meilisearch

-Click onto the public URL (e.g., `meilisearch-production-up.railway.app`) of your project from your [Railway account dashboard](https://railway.app/dashboard) and paste it in your browser.
+Copy the public URL (e.g., `meilisearch-production-up.railway.app`) of your project from your [Railway account dashboard](https://railway.app/dashboard) and paste it into your browser.

 ![Railway dashboard](/railway/public-url.png)